taylormitchell/ankify_roam/README.md

 ### Add color or hide cloze deletions in Roam

-You can also use curly brackets in page links to define cloze deletions:
+You also define cloze deletions using curly bracket in page links:

 <img src="images/page_link_clozes.png" width=600px>